Cooking Quinoa in a Healthy Way Makes it Tasty and Simple

 Like all good foods, we need variety so best not to eat it every day.
 A few times a week is good enough.

 Please do not cook a huge pot of quinoa or any other grain to last you all week.
-Refrigerating cooked grains imparts a waxy texture and washes out their subtle flavors.
+Refrigerating cooked grains impart a waxy texture and wash out their subtle flavors.
 Freshly prepared foods satiate and energize; stale and leftover foods make us feel stale and leftover.
 May you be well nourished.

-This is my favourite quiona, see the list and you will see why I love it.
+This is my favourite quinoa, see the list and you will see why I love it.

 truRoots Organic Quinoa 100% Whole Grain Premium Quality.

-• From farms that use best practices and time-honored tradition.
-(Eco friendly is high on my list)
+• From farms that use best practices and time-honored traditions.
+(Eco-friendly is high on my list)

 Recipes: